8GOB5/Talent-Hub-Filter/readme.md

 ## Disclaimer

--   This script is entirely client-side.\
+-   This script is entirely client-side.
--   It does not modify Roblox servers or platform data.\
+-   It does not modify Roblox servers or platform data.
--   It simply hides elements in your local browser view.\
+-   It simply hides elements in your local browser view.
 -   Use at your own discretion.

 ## Contributing

-Pull requests and suggestions are welcome.\
+Pull requests and suggestions are welcome.
 Feel free to fork and extend the filtering logic.
+Also, starring this repository would be appreciated.

 ## License